ricdikulous/imx-unity-game-lessons/lessons/07-Upload-Initial-Metadata-&-Create-Smart-Contract/README.md

 # Lesson 07: Upload NFT Collection Metadata & Deploy Smart Contract

 Welcome to Lesson 07 of our course!
-In this tutorial, we'll establish the foundation of our NFT collection for the "Trash Dash" game.
+In this tutorial, we'll establish the metadata of our NFT collection for the "Trash Dash" game and deploy our collection's smart contract via the Immutable Hub.

 ## Overview